[Hard] 317. Shortest Distance from All Buildings

 Common Mistakes

-• Reachability Issues: Not checking if all buildings can reach empty land
+• Not tracking how many buildings can reach each empty cell.